alphagov/rp-onboarding-tech-docs/source/pages/saml/samlComplianceTool.rst

 * your service will work with GOV.UK Verify
 * user data will remain secure within the GOV.UK Verify federation

-The SAML Compliance Tool allows you to test and prove that your service and matching service can consume and produce all required SAML messages for the scenarios your service needs to be able to handle.
+The SAML Compliance Tool allows you to test and prove that your service can respond appropriately to all of the scenarios your service needs to be able to handle.

-**Please provide CT proof before connecting to Integration Email their engagement lead**
+After successfully testing all the scenarios applicable to you, send `the GOV.UK Verify team <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_ proof of this in the form of a series of screenshots or a recording screen as the tests were performed.

-The Compliance Tool provides clear error messages to help with iterative development of your service.
+The Compliance Tool provides clear error messages to help with the iterative development of your service.
 We advise you to use the Compliance Tool as part of your continuous integration pipeline to ensure that any changes maintain backwards compatibility.

 Before running SAML compliance tests, :ref:`install <msa_install_msa>` and :ref:`configure  <ConfigureMSA>` your MSA.